-As a RRTWC you need to determine the needs of your organisation when engaging a rehabilitation service provider.
+As an RRTWC, you need to determine the needs of your organisation when engaging a rehabilitation service provider.
 You may wish to set out some criteria that you will use to compare potential rehabilitation providers.
 The criteria might include details about:

-- the provider's previous industry experience - professional memberships or affiliations - geographical location - their specific areas of clinical expertise.
+- The provider's previous industry experience - Professional memberships or affiliations - Geographical location - Their specific areas of clinical expertise.